MAPF-Competition/Start-Kit/Prepare_Your_Submission.md

 - Don’t override any operating system-related functions (signal handlers)
 - Don’t interfere with the running program -- stack manipulation etc

 At the end of each planning episode, you return one command per robot to the simulator environment.
 The commands are written into the `actions` vector, which is the input parameter of `plan()` function.
 The command `actions[i]` for robot `i` should be a valid `Action` which do not move the agent to obstacles and do not raise edge or vertex conflict with any other robot.
+If the planner returns invalid `Action`, all agents wait at this timestep.

 Similar to the scheduler, the planner can access the `SharedEnvironment` API.
 You need to use this API to read the current state of the system.